HugoCornelis/workflow-automation-engine/README.md

 The workflow automation engine uses `grc` for colorification of the output and relies on [YAML](https://yaml.org/) for configuration files.
 It also has a dependency on the `File::chdir` perl module and installation itself is done with `make`.
+The 'inline' perl module (and its related python module) is also needed to be able to inline python code.

 As an example, for an Ubuntu 22.04.3 LTS jammy, install these prerequisites: